uvegege/SpheroidalWaveFunctions.jl/README.md

 ## Acknowledgments

 Some implementation details (such as matrix sizes and initial values) were informed by examining SciPy's routines and Zhang & Jin's Fortran code.
-The development benefited from examining SciPy's spheroidal wave function routines and Zhang & Jin's Fortran code for guidance on implementation details and numerical validation.